-Will costs twice as much as Guardian.
-Adding documents for your spouse roughly doubles its price.
+Will costs $89 for individuals.
+Adding documents for your spouse raises the price to $159.
 Unlike Guardian, Will comes with complimentary document review by Trust & Will staff.

 In addition to HIPAA authorization, living will, and power of attorney documents, Trust features three documents not included in the Will or Guardian plans:

 - Revocable Living Trust.
 A revocable living trust document makes legally binding provisions for the management of your assets during your life and their disposal after your death.

 - Schedule of Assets.
 A schedule of assets is a comprehensive list of all assets held in your trust, such as real property and financial accounts.
 It provides the trustee with a full current accounting of trust property and ensures no one has to waste time trying to locate assets you’ve already sold or otherwise disposed of.

 - Pour-Over Will.
 Like your last will and testament and consistent with the provisions of your living trust, this document outlines your wishes regarding the disposal of your assets, care for dependents and pets, and final arrangements.